chinenual/synergize/docs/voicing-theory.md

 oscillator 4.
 Similarly for oscillators 5 through 8.
 The output of oscillators 4 and 8 are "heard":<br><img style="zoom:50%;" src="https://github.com/chinenual/synergize/raw/master/docs/screenshots/patch-type-4.png?raw=true" />

-SYNHCHS used a textual representation of this modulation routing.
+SYNHCS used a textual representation of this modulation routing.
 A `~` indicates "modulation", a `+` indicates "additive" (summation):

 ```